February 16, 2021

 The most successful call-to-actions are the ones that directly correlate with what you want your audience to do.

-Keep your social media call-to-actions short and to the point.
+Keep your social media calls-to-action short and to the point.
 Being concise lessens the sales pitch feel of your posts and tells your followers exactly what they need to do.

 An effective call-to-action shouldn’t be more than a sentence or two.
 Simple words or phrases can do the trick.
 A few examples include, “Visit today!”
 “Click to learn more!” or “Try it now.”

-Measure the success of your call-to-actions to find out what’s working for your pharmacy’s social media pages—and what isn’t.
+Measure the success of your calls-to-action to find out what’s working for your pharmacy’s social media pages—and what isn’t.

 Monitoring your social media analytics on Facebook and Twitter along with your financials can help you identify which posts had the most effect, and what you can do in the future to attract your target audience and gain new patients.

 Using social engagement as a litmus test is a good place to start, but just because people are liking and commenting on your posts, that doesn’t necessarily translate into business for your pharmacy.